Amitabha37377/Awesome_maui/README.md

    ```
 6. Open a pull request in this repository, describing the changes you have made and providing any relevant details.

+Happy computing!

 ## License
 The content in this repository is licensed under the [MIT License](/LICENSE).
 You are free to use, modify, and distribute the resources and configurations as per the terms of the license.

+## Disclaimer
-Please note that Awesome_maui is provided as-is, without any warranty or guarantee.
+- Please note that Awesome_maui is provided as-is, without any warranty or guarantee.
 Use it at your own risk.

+- **<i>Disclaimer:</i>**<i>The codebase is really messy, also I am pretty noob in awesomewm api or lua, so handle this files carefully</i>